BolvarsDad/BolvarsDad/README.md

-# Hi, I’m Sinan
+# Hello there.
-I am..
+I am:
 - 20 years old.
 - 🏫 Studied Biomedical Engineering at the KTH Royal Insitute of Technology in Stockholm, Sweden.<br>Currently enrolled at MDU reading Computer Science.
-- 💻 Interested in programming and maths.
+- 💻 Interested in too many things.
 - 🩸 A blood donor.

-Current courses: ✔️ = finished
-- Embedded Systems.
-- Digital Technologies.✔️
-- Linear Algebra & Analysis. ✔️
-- Medicine & Medical Technologies.
-- Engineering principles & Methodologies. ✔️

 Languages with proficiency:
 - C
 - C#
 - Matlab
-- Python
 - JS

 Languages I'd like to learn:
 - C++
 - Rust
 - Lua
+- Python